 - “I see that you have a Lions Club decal on your rear windshield.”
 “No, the ‘L’ stands for a scope manufacturer.
 My husband likes guns.”

-- At the transfer station, one person tried to understand a crudely-lettered sign attached to a tree.
-He took the right fork, which was wrong, and dumped recyclables over the top of a high bin.
-A worker reproached him, saying “I’ll have to empty it” and met with hostility the reprobate’s offer to do it himself.
+- At the transfer station, I tried to decipher a crudely-lettered sign without benefit of the HaruSpex, still in the office.
+I took the right fork, which was wrong, and dumped recyclables over the top of a high bin.
+A worker scolded him, saying “I’ll have to empty it” and met with hostility Reprobate Randall’s offer to do it himself.

 - In front of a church in Willis: “Remember: Hell is Un-Cool.”
 Once again red metal panels were planted in many a yard reminding passers-by that Christmas was not properly commercial but looking like FOR SALE signs.
 Anonymous red signs with white capital letters appeared around town.
 One said HATERS NEED LOVE.
 Although it disappeared, ACCEPT YOUR BROTHERS AND SISTERS remained in another location.

 - “Hay for sale, horse quality” read a sign near the Blue Ridge Parkway.
 The billboard on Rt.
-221 near Annie Lane obscured the mixture of tall pines and hardwoods with photos of burgers that turn to gutters.
+221 near Annie Lane obscured the mixture of tall pines and hardwoods with photos of burgers the next month become gutters.
 A “Republic of Floyd” sticker adorned the family’s Subaru: “I’ll keep it on,” vowed a friend, who bought the car and drove it to Florida.
 If a person leans to the left behind a post supporting the porch of a grocery store, Slaughters’ becomes Laughters’.